turbot/steampipe-plugin-steampipe/docs/index.md

 This plugin currently requires no authentication as it only queries public endpoints.

 For example:
-Need query and table for example
+Placeholder for example query and table

 ## Documentation